diku-dk/futhark-website/blog/2016-12-09-two-syntax-design-problems.rst

 from this basic assumption:

   1. First, the compiler must generate code that is inter-operable with other languages.
-This is primary a technical consideration in the compiler implementation.
+This is primarily a technical consideration in the compiler implementation.

   2. Second, the Futhark *language* must be designed to feel familiar.